 - 1. Umbrella project sponsors will develop and use an implementation strategy to identify, prioritize and select restoration projects based on limiting factors and biological benefits as described in the program and the Willamette and FCRPS Biological Opinions.
 This strategy should be: science-based, inclusive, impartial, and transparent.
 Selection, ranking and scoring criteria should be reviewed by the ISRP. - 2.
 To avoid any conflict of interest or the appearance thereof, umbrella project sponsors should not implement habitat actions under a solicitation program that they administer.
 If the administering entity does engage in habitat implementation, that work should be implemented under a separate contract and the proposed work may be subject to review under the Council's scientific review process. - 3.
 The implementation strategy should integrate the best available science and on-the-ground circumstances/conditions.
 In addition, when feasible, the sponsor will incorporate project cost and readiness into the implementation strategy. - 4.
 The biological benefits of proposed habitat actions should be reviewed by technical experts. - 5.
-Technical assistance funds, if available, for conceptual development and design will be equally available to all partners developing and implementing projects for umbrella project funding. - 6.
-On an informational basis, umbrella project sponsors will inform the Council at the end of each calendar year regarding, umbrella sponsor's administrative costs and provide a summary of projects implemented under the umbrella solicitations. - 7.
+If Bonneville funds for technical assistance (e.g., engineering and preliminary design) are available through the umbrella organization, those funds will be equally available to all partners developing and implementing projects. - 6.
+On an informational basis, umbrella project sponsors will inform the Council at the end of each calendar year regarding, umbrella sponsor's administrative costs and provide a summary of projects implemented under the umbrella solicitations2. - 7.
 Umbrella projects will be implemented through FY2016.
-Funding beyond 2016 would be based on outcome of and participation in a Council-facilitated performance/effectiveness review every two-four years using the tailored questions from the proposal form for umbrella projects.
+Funding recommendation beyond 2016 would be based on outcome of and participation in a Council-facilitated performance/effectiveness review every two-four years using the tailored questions from the proposal form for umbrella projects.
 The review also will likely include a workshop with presentations for sponsors and partners.
 The first review will take place early-mid 2016.

-Provide an Annual Summary of project actions to date.
+2 Provide an Annual Summary of project actions to date.
 Sponsor, project cost, project title, location and short project summary, including anticipated benefits to fish and wildlife, and implementation timeline.